ISSUE: Goal of problem-statement document

 > time trying to determine priorities.
 I thought this was "good

-achieve any sort of consensus" - we need SOME sort of consensus.
+vain attempt to achieve any sort of consensus.

 More information about the Problem-statement